 Mina Chung, MD is an Associate Professor of Ophthalmology at the Flaum Eye Institute and Center for Visual Science at the University of Rochester.
 Her clinical vitreoretinal practice includes a focus on inherited retinal degenerations, and her research interest is in the application of imaging technology to the study of macular and retinal degenerations.

 Shannon Dean, MD, PhD is an Instructor of Neurology and a movement disorder specialist with a special interest in stereotypies: rhythmic, repetitive movements such as hand flapping and finger wiggling that are often seen in children with Batten Disease as well as others.

-Jonathan W. Mink, MD PhD is medical director of the URBC.
-He is Professor of Neurology and Pediatrics and Chief of the Child Neurology Division at the University of Rochester Medical Center (URMC).
-He is PI of the Batten disease natural history study and co-PI of the JUMP study.
+Jonathan W. Mink, MD PhD is Director of the URBC.
+He is the Frederick A. Horner Endowed Professor in Pediatric Neurology and Chief of the Child Neurology Division at the University of Rochester Medical Center (URMC).
+He is one of the founding members of the URBC.

 Paul G. Rothberg, PhD is Professor of Pathology and Laboratory Medicine and is Director of the Molecular Diagnosis Laboratory at URMC.
 He conducts genetic testing.